 At the age of 26, Gilberto is an eight-year pro.
-The WBO super middleweight world champion, he won the title in April, 2016, and has made two title defenses.
+The WBO super middleweight world champion, he won the title in April, 2016, and has made three title defenses.

 He is one of boxing’s rising young stars.

 Gilberto’s rise through the ranks was very impressive.
 He stayed active in the ring with four fights in 2014 and three in 2015.
 He also stepped up in class of opposition and gave strong performances.
 His first two fights in 2015 were both against Top 10-ranked contenders – Maxim Vlasov and Derek Edwards.
 Gilberto scored impressive wins both times and gained valuable experience.

 He won the WBO title on April 9, 2016, in Las Vegas with a 12-round unanimous decision against defending champion Arthur Abraham, and became the first fighter from Mexico to win a world title at 168 pounds.

 Gilberto was scheduled for make his first title defense three months after that on July 23, 2016, but injured his right hand in training and had to postpone the fight.
 He returned to the ring for his first title defense on April 22, 2017, and won a 12-round unanimous decision against Maksim Bursak.

 He followed that with a 12-round unanimous decision win in an exciting fight against WBO mandatory challenger Jesse Hart on September 22, 2017, in Tucson.